 The Label being used is a simple Word Document printed on standard letter size paper.
 I can print two labels per page and simply cut them in half to fit into the pocket.
 Save the document on your computer so that you are consistent with font style and size.

-The clear file totes from Office Depot stack well.
+The clear file totes from Office Depot stack well and the labels are easy to read.